safl/yace/docs/source/install/index.rst

 --------------

 Tools are utilized by the **yace** code-emitter :ref:`sec-targets`, each target documents which tools they use, and for what purpose.
-It is not nescarry to install all possible tools ahead of time, since **yace** will exit-early, in case a tool is missing and inform you.
+It is not required to install all tools ahead-of-time, since **yace** will exit-early, in case a tool is missing and inform you.

 However, if you are curious, then have a look at the :ref:`sec-tools` section, it describes all the tools currently utilized by :ref:`sec-targets`.